Enhancing biotechnological research with Design of Experiments

 Finally, the obtained results must be presented and interpreted both statistically and in relation to existing theories, to deepen the understanding of the process.
 The evaluation of the DoE results can help make scientifically grounded decisions about the next steps, such as conducting confirmatory trials, augmenting designs, or advancing to scale-up and technology transfer.1-4

-DoE is used in many branches of biotechnological and pharmaceutical industries, which include, but are not limited to: analytical method study and development6,7, pharmaceutical processes8,9, drug delivery10, drug formulation11, bioprocess optimization12 and bioanalytical methods13 (Figure 2).
+DoE is used in many branches of biotechnological and pharmaceutical industries, which include, but are not limited to: analytical method study and development6,7, pharmaceutical processes8,9, drug delivery10, drug formulation11, biomanufacturing optimization12 and bioanalytical methods.13

 Figure 2 Various applications of DoE.